 and National Tour credits include major roles in Les Miserables, Showboat,

 Jesus Christ Superstar, Pirates of Penzance and Sweeney Todd.
 Gary Mauer has sung on ABC’s “LIVE with Regis

 and Kathy Lee” and “The View” as well as NBC’s “The Today Show”.
 This was a “not

 to be missed” concert, especially if you love Broadway music.

-John Jorgenson Bluegrass Band will appear on our stage at Mountain View Church on Friday, February 5, 2016.
+John Jorgenson Bluegrass Band appeared on our stage at Mountain View Church on Friday, February 5, 2016.